 In September 2020, the Company entered into a sublease agreement (the "Sublease") with Five Prime Therapeutics, Inc. (the "Sublessor"), for approximately 115,466 square feet, in a building located in South San Francisco, California (the "Premises").
 The Company uses the Premises as its corporate headquarters and to conduct (or expand) research and development activities.
 The Company commenced making monthly payments for the first 85,755 square feet of the Premises ("Initial Premises") in July 2021, with occupancy of such space commencing in August 2021.
 The Company was provided early access to the Initial Premises commencing in the fourth quarter of 2020 to conduct certain planning and tenant improvement work.
 The Sublease is subordinate to the lease agreement, effective December 12, 2016, between the Sublessor and HCP Oyster Point III LLC (the "Landlord").
 The Company commenced using the remaining 29,711 square feet of the Premises, or the Expansion Premises on July 1, 2023 under the sublease agreement.
-The Sublease for both the Initial Premises of July 1, 2023, the aggregate estimated base rent payments due over the term of the Sublease are approximately \$39.1 million, including the approximately \$5.2 million in potential financial benefit to the Company of base rent abatement to be provided by the Sublessor, subject to certain terms contained in the Sublease.
+The Sublease for both the Initial Premises and Expansion Premises will expire on December 31, 2027.
+With a commencement date on the Initial Premises of July 1, 2021, and Expansion Premises of July 1, 2023, the aggregate estimated base rent payments due over the term of the Sublease are approximately \$39.1 million, including the approximately \$5.2 million in potential financial benefit to the Company of base rent abatement to be provided by the Sublessor, subject to certain terms contained in the Sublease.
 The Sublease contains customary provisions requiring the Company to pay its pro rata share of utilities and a portion of the operating expenses and certain taxes, assessments and fees of the Premises and provisions allowing the Sublessor to terminate the Sublease upon the termination of the lease with the Landlord or if the Company fails to remedy a breach of certain of its obligations within specified time periods.
-Additionally, the Company posted a security deposit of \$0.9 million, which is reflected as restricted cash in non-current assets on the Company's Balance Sheets as of December 31, 2023.
+Additionally, the Company posted a security deposit of \$0.9 million, which is reflected as restricted cash in noncurrent assets on the Company's Balance Sheets as of December 31, 2023 and 2022.